Cameron-Grey-Kunstadt/C_Project/Breakout_V2/Process.md

 ***
 ## Bitmap

 Now that we have our window, the next thing we need to be able to do is paint it.
 What we need now is a bitmap of our window.
 The bitmap will allow us to have full control over all the pixels on the screen.
-This unfortunately will take some effort, as we need to do more communicating with Windows to allow us to store our bitmap in memory, and be able to pass it to windows so it can redraw our application.
+This will take a bit of effort, as we need to do more communicating with Windows to allow us to store our bitmap in memory, and be able to pass it to Windows so it can draw our application.

-Lets start by defining four global variables:
+Lets start by defining some global variables:

-    static BITMAPINFO BitmapInfo; // This defines the dimensions and colors of our bitmap, among other things. static void *BitmapMemory; // A pointer to memory of where our bitmap is static HBITMAP BitmapHandle; // Handle to our bitmap static HDC BitmapDeviceContext; // The area and status of our bitmap
+    static BITMAPINFO BitmapInfo; // This defines the dimensions and colors of our bitmap, among other things. static void *BitmapMemory; // A pointer to memory of where our bitmap is static int BitmapWidth; // Width of Bitmap static int BitmapHeight; // Height of Bitmap static int BytesPerPixel = 4; // How many bytes of storage we have per pixel, 4 is fine now for RGB.

-And two separate functions that we will fill in:
+And declaring two separate functions that we will fill in:

     // This will resize our bitmap whenever the window size changes. static void Win32ResizeDIBSection (int width, int height){}